Sam-Max/rcmltb/README.md

 - Send rclone config file from bot
 - Renaming menu for Telegram files
 - Index support (rclone index for all remotes)
+- Search tmdb titles
 - Mirror and Leech files in batch from Telegram private/restricted channels
 - Mirror and Leech links in batch from txt file
-- Multizip mirror & leech
+- Multizip for mirror & leech
 - Extract and zip link/file from Telegram to cloud
 - Extract and zip folder/file from cloud to Telegram
-- Mirror to local
+- Mirror to local host
 - Queue system for mirror
 - Refactor of the whole code to use only pyrogram with asyncio
-- Docker based image based on Alpine
+- Docker based image based on ubuntu
 - Compatible with linux `amd64, arm64/v8, arm/v7`
 ## Commands for bot(set through @BotFather)

 ```
-mirror - Mirror to selected cloud
+mirror - or /m Mirror to selected cloud
-unzipmirror - Mirror and extract to cloud
+unzipmirror - or /uzm Mirror and extract to cloud
-zipmirror - Mirror and zip to cloud
+zipmirror - or /zm Mirror and zip to cloud
-multizipmirror - Mirror and zip multiple files to cloud
+multizipmirror - or /mzm Mirror and zip multiple files to cloud
-mirrorbatch - Mirror Telegram files and links in batch to cloud
+mirrorbatch - or /mb Mirror Telegram files and links in batch to cloud
-cloudselect - Select cloud/folder for mirror
+mirrorselect - or /ms Select cloud/folder for mirror
-leech - Leech from cloud/link to Telegram
+leech - or /l Leech from cloud/link to Telegram
-unzipleech - Leech and extract to Telegram
+unzipleech - or /uzl Leech and extract to Telegram
-zipleech - Leech and zip to Telegram
+zipleech - or /zl Leech and zip to Telegram
-multizipleech - Leech and zip multiple files to Telegram
+multizipleech - or /mzl Leech and zip multiple files to Telegram
-leechbatch - Leech Telegram files/links in batch to Telegram
+leechbatch - or /lb Leech Telegram files/links in batch to Telegram
-ytdl - Mirror ytdlp supported link
+ytdl - or /y Mirror ytdlp supported link
-ytdlzip- Mirror and zip ytdlp supported link
+ytdlzip - or /yz Mirror and zip ytdlp supported link
-ytdlleech - Leech yt-dlp supported link
+ytdlleech - or /yl Leech yt-dlp supported link
-ytdlzipleech - Leech and zip yt-dlp supported link
+ytdlzipleech - or /yzl Leech and zip yt-dlp supported link
-botfiles - Bot configuration files
+botfiles - or /bf Bot configuration files
 myfiles - Rclone File Manager
 copy - Copy from cloud to cloud
 clone - Clone gdrive link file/folder
 usetting - User settings
 ownsetting - Owner settings
 rss - Rss feed
+tmdb - Search titles
 cleanup - Clean cloud trash
 cancelall - Cancel all tasks
 storage - Cloud details